 The current sensor's signal to noise ratio reading depends on the magnitude of the current and on the integration time (APERture), but in particular on the used lowpass FILTer (DC, MEDium, HIGH, as suppression of voltage noise at the output RC stages is converted to current noise.
 The following graphs show series of current readings recorded over 20 seconds using different filters and integration times.
-These measurements were performed on a QDAC-II.
-The channel was loaded by a 40 M $\Omega$ resistor.
-For each trace the voltage was stepped by $\approx 0.8$ mV corresponding to an offset of current of nominally 20 pA.
+The channel was loaded by a 40 M Ω resistor.
+For each trace the voltage was stepped by ≈ 0.8 mV corresponding to an offset of current of nominally 20 pA.

 Figure 36.
 Example of current measurements in LOW current mode at 20ms and 200ms integration times (powerline cycle 50 Hz) over 20 seconds.
-The output is loaded by a 40 MΩ resistor and the voltages changed in $\approx$ 0.8 mV steps, corresponding to 20 pA steps.
+The output is loaded by a 40 M Ω resistor and the voltages changed in \approx 0.8 mV steps, corresponding to 20 pA steps.
 The low pass filter is in HIGH mode.
 It this seen that 20pA changes may be resolved consistently, at least on short time scales.
 However, in MEDium filter mode the current noise requires more integration than in HIGH filter mode.
 Note that increasing the integration time (APERture) will reject more high frequency noise and possibly more 50/60 Hz noise, but will not suppress low frequency noise (drift).